arunprabu/graphql-course-dec2021/grapql-express-apollo-approac3/Readme.txt

 4. Setting up SubscriptionsServer, a transport between the server and the clients

-Time Required to Complete: More than an hour.
+Time Required to Complete: 1-2 Hours

 All the above steps with sub-steps are neatly documented here in the following link.